Banner

 The Method of Shared Concern is appropriate for medium-level, group-based bullying with secondary students – however at the discretion of staff it may be used with some students in the late primary years.

-The DVD
+The Video

-The 50 minute DVD is in two parts.
+The 50 minute video is in two parts.
 Part One presents a detailed explanation of the Method of Shared Concern and its application in a case of bullying involving a group of boys.
 Part Two presents a second example of the use of the Method, with a different practitioner, working with a group of girls.

-In addition to the instructional content provided by Dr Ken Rigby and the reflections of the practitioners, the majority of the DVD presents realistic interactions with students as the practitioners negotiate a mediated solution.
+In addition to the instructional content provided by Dr Ken Rigby and the reflections of the practitioners, the majority of the video presents realistic interactions with students as the practitioners negotiate a mediated solution.

 The User's Guide